lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_edit.rst

 ===============

-You can either enter a new weight value manually (click on the number and edit the value), or you can change the weight by :kbd:`lmb` and while holding down the mouse button, drag right or left to increase/decrease the weight value.
+You can either enter a new weight value manually (click on the number and edit the value), or you can change the weight by :kbd:`LMB` and while holding down the mouse button, drag right or left to increase/decrease the weight value.
 You also can use the right/left arrows displayed around the weight value to change the weight in steps.